 ATM/Debit-Chip Card FAQs

 Sterling Bank has always taken debit card security very seriously and now has upgraded your Visa debit card to make it even more secure.
-Your new card is called a chip card, EMV® (Europay, MasterCard®, Visa®) card or “smart card.”Chip cards promise to make debit card transactions safer than ever before.
-These cards use an advanced embedded computer micro-chip to process your transactions by creating a unique encrypted authentication code for each transaction.
+Our ATM/Debit-Chip Cards use an advanced embedded computer micro-chip to process your transactions by creating a unique encrypted authentication code for each transaction.
 This safety feature makes the chip card extremely difficult to counterfeit and provides an additional layer of security to help prevent fraudulent transactions.

-All of Sterling Bank’s debit cards will be reissued with EMV micro-chip technology upon their current expiration dates.
-Upon receipt of your new chip card, please destroy your previous debit card and activate the new chip card immediately.
-Using the new chip card is easy!
+All of Sterling Bank’s debit cards are issued with EMV micro-chip technology upon their current expiration dates.
+Upon receipt of your card, please destroy your previous debit card and activate the new chip card immediately.
+Using the chip card is easy!
 You simply insert the chip end of the card into the retailer’s card reader when requested and it will prompt you to remove your card at the appropriate time.

 EMV (Europay, MasterCard, Visa) is the global electronic transaction standard named after the three organizations that created it.